-We work with groups and individuals and have strong links to business which mean we are very good at helping young people develop employability skills and find work, as well as offer a wide range of practical support to care experienced young people.
+We work with our young people in a range of ways offering one to one support and group projects and activities.
+We have strong links to business which means we are very good at helping young people develop employability skills and find work, as well as offer a wide range of practical support to care experienced young people.

 What can we offer a young person?